 A counselor facilitates group and individual therapy and follow-up groups for addicts.
 The counselor prepares progress reports for courts, attorneys and probation department officers.

 The main job is to help addicts understand why they became addicted to drugs and alcohol, help them discover what triggers their addiction and teach them new coping skills to replace it.

 As determined by the individual, family and counselor

 The Drug & Alcohol Program’s Outpatient Treatment at Family Service & Children's Aid Society provides effective, quality treatment to addicted persons and their families in order to alleviate the suffering caused by addiction.
 This may involve individual, family, and/or group sessions.
 Our outpatient program provides a safe and confidential environment to men, women, and adolescents where issues of alcohol and other drug abuse or addiction issues are addressed.
 These may include:

 Utilizing internal coping skills

 Learning how to manage life events that occur with sobriety

 Identifying the basic needs of recovery

-Learning how to make effective choices to high risk situations.
+Learning how to make effective choices in high risk situations